 Best Cabinets – $40,000+

 If you decide to shell out the money for the “best” cabinet lines, expect to get exactly what you want.
 Options in this category are fully customizable, whether they be the base, wall, or island cabinets.
-At Lamont Bros., we consider Crystal Keyline and Encore cabinets to be in the “best” category.
+At Lamont Bros., our best-level product is Knight Cabinetry’s Premium Custom Cabinet Line.

-The cost of best cabinets can increase well above 60% from good cabinet lines; we’ve seen some clients willing to drop well over $60,000 on kitchen cabinets alone.
+The cost of best cabinets can increase well above 60% from good cabinet lines.
+We’ve even seen some clients willing to drop well over $60,000 on kitchen cabinets alone.

 - Combined cabinet boxes